Måløy: Education

 The only upper secondary school in the municipality, Måløy vidaregåande skule, as well as several lower secondary schools and elementary schools, are located in the vicinity of the town.
 The closest institutions of higher education are Western Norway University of Applied Sciences (located in Sogndalsfjøra, Førde, and Sandane), Norwegian University of Science and Technology (in Ålesund), and the University of Bergen (in Bergen).

 Sports

 The association football club Tornado Måløy FK is the result of a merger between the independent clubs Tornado and Måløy in 2002.
 The club has two stadiums, one of which is located in Måløy, the other is in Refvika.
 The club's two men's senior teams play in the Norwegian third division and fifth division as of 2008.

+Transport

+The ferry route between Måløy and Oldeide also serves Husevågøy on some departures and connects Måløy with Bremangerlandet to the south.
+The nearest airport to the town is Ålesund Airport, located 158 km north east of Måløy.

 International relations

 Måløy has a friendship agreement with the following "twin" towns: